woodpecker-ci/woodpecker/docs/docs/20-usage/51-plugins/20-creating-plugins.md

 For Go, we provide a plugin library you can use to get easy access to internal env vars and your settings.
 See <https://codeberg.org/woodpecker-plugins/go-plugin>.

+## Metadata

+In your documentation, you can use a Markdown header to define metadata for your plugin.
+This data is used for example by [our index](/plugins).

+Supported metadata:

+- `name`: The plugin's full name
+- `icon`: URL to your plugin's icon
+- `description`: A short description of what it's doing
+- `author`: Your name
+- `tags`: List of keywords (e.g. `[git, clone]` for the clone plugin)
+- `containerImage`: name of the container image
+- `containerImageUrl`: link to the container image
+- `url`: homepage or repository of your plugin

+If you would like to get your plugin listed in the index, you should add as many fields as possible, but only `name` is required.

 ## Example plugin

 This provides a brief tutorial for creating a Woodpecker webhook plugin, using simple shell scripting, to make HTTP requests during the build pipeline.